 \subsection{Evaluation Goals and Metrics}

-To rigorously evaluate personalized agents, we must move beyond conventional task-centric metrics and adopt an evaluation framework that reflects the inherently user-contingent nature of personalization.
-Unlike standard AI systems, where performance is primarily measured by objective task success, personalized agents are optimized for subjective utility: their behavior should align with an individual user’s preferences, remain consistent across contexts and over time, and adapt as preferences are revealed or revised through interaction, while operating within safety and privacy constraints.
-Motivated by these considerations, we organize evaluation metrics for personalized agents into five complementary dimensions: \textbf{Effectiveness}, \textbf{Adaptivity}, \textbf{Generalization}, \textbf{Robustness}, and \textbf{Risk}, as illustrated in Table \ref{tab:metric-taxonomy}.
-Together, these dimensions provide a structured and holistic view of personalization quality, enabling systematic comparison across diverse tasks, preference sources, and evaluation protocols.
+A rigorous evaluation framework for personalized agents must reflect the multi-faceted nature of personalization quality.
+Beyond objective task success, an agent should align with individual preferences, remain coherent across contexts and over time, adapt when preferences are revealed or revised, and operate within safety and privacy constraints.
+Motivated by these requirements, we organize evaluation metrics for personalized agents into five complementary dimensions: \textbf{Effectiveness}, \textbf{Adaptivity}, \textbf{Generalization}, \textbf{Robustness}, and \textbf{Risk}, as illustrated in Table~\ref{tab:metric-taxonomy}.
+These metric dimensions do not apply uniformly across all capabilities, but provide a structured basis for comparing personalized agents across tasks, preference sources, and assessment paradigms.

-\paragraph{Effectiveness} Effectiveness is the primary criterion for personalization quality and captures whether an agent can deliver user-contingent utility rather than generic helpfulness.
-It includes (i) \emph{preference discovery}, where the agent must infer what the user wants from partial interaction traces or contextual signals (Discovery Accuracy \citep{jiang2024can}), (ii) \emph{preference usage}, where agents should correctly incorporates user-specific information into generation (Knowledge Integration Score \citep{au2025personalized,wang2023large}), and (iii) \emph{preference satisfaction}, where the final response should comply with explicit constraints and implicit preferences (Preference Alignment \citep{zhao2025llms,wu2025personalized}, Preference-Aware Planning Accuracy \citep{xu2025learning,xu2025petoolllm}).
-Beyond absolute alignment, Preference Lift \citep{liprefdisco,hao2025evaluating,wu2024aligning} quantifies gains over a non-personalized baseline under the same prompt.
-In multi-turn settings, Consistency Score \citep{mukhopadhyay2025privacybench} evaluates stability of persona and values over time, while Emotional Empathy \citep{wu2025personalized} captures affect-appropriate supportive responses.
+\paragraph{Effectiveness} Effectiveness captures whether a personalized agent can produce user-contingent utility rather than merely generic helpfulness.
+It covers at least three aspects: whether the agent can infer what the user wants from partial interaction traces or contextual signals; whether it can correctly incorporate user-specific information into planning and generation; and whether the final response or action actually satisfies explicit constraints and implicit preferences.
+Metrics such as Discovery Accuracy \citep{jiang2024can}, Knowledge Integration Score \citep{au2025personalized,wang2023large}, Preference Alignment \citep{zhao2025llms,wu2025personalized}, and Preference-Aware Planning Accuracy \citep{xu2025learning,xu2025petoolllm} target these aspects from different angles.
+Beyond absolute alignment, Preference Lift \citep{liprefdisco,hao2025evaluating,wu2024aligning} measures gains over a non-personalized baseline under the same prompt.
+In multi-turn settings, Consistency Score \citep{mukhopadhyay2025privacybench} evaluates stability of persona and values over time, while Emotional Empathy \citep{wu2025personalized} captures whether responses remain affect-appropriate and supportive.